shazow/shazow.net/content/everything/password-management-utilities/index.md

 date = "2011-06-20 19:26:20 -0700"
 +++

-# Password Management Utilities

 We live in a time when cleartext usernames and passwords are leaked on a daily basis.
 In the last couple of months my accounts got compromised on Gawker, Sony, and MtGox.
 I decided it's time to start using the one-password-per-service technique.
 These are tools I found in my research.

-I'm currently using SuperGenPass, but considering writing my own version that uses customizeable multipass sha512, more symbol breadth in passwords, and some other improvements.
+~~I'm currently using SuperGenPass, but considering writing my own version that uses customizeable multipass sha512, more symbol breadth in passwords, and some other improvements.~~

+**Update:** I'm using [Bitwarden](https://bitwarden.com/) now, and you should too.

 ## Derived Password Algorithm